gaelccc/pyRTX/docs/_sources/installation.rst.txt

         sudo apt-get install libgeos-dev

 2.  **Run the C++ Dependency Installer:**
-    The repository includes a script to download and build the C++ ray tracing libraries (Embree).
+    The repository includes a script to download and build the C++ ray tracing libraries (Embree 3).
 Run this script from the root of the `pyRTX` directory:

     .. code-block:: bash